logiqai/logiq-installation/fluent-bit/macos/readme.md

 <img width="669" alt="Screenshot 2021-09-28 at 3 50 56 PM" src="https://user-images.githubusercontent.com/67860971/135070273-b930def1-000a-4a2f-bca7-c43f4f682115.png">

-You should now see your Linux logs being ingested into the `Linux:Linux1` namespace on your LOGIQ UI.
+You should now see your macOS logs being ingested into the `macOS:macOS` namespace on your LOGIQ UI.